Hydrogen Laws and Incentives in Washington

 Zero Emission School Bus Grant Program Authorization

-The Washington State Department of Ecology (Department) must offer grants for the replacement of diesel school buses with zero emission school buses within the Clean Diesel Grants program.
-By June 1, 2025, the Department must submit a report to the governor and the legislature that provides a status update and a summary of recommendations and implementation considerations.
+The Washington State Department of Ecology must offer grants for the replacement of diesel school buses with zero emission school buses within the Clean Diesel Grants program.
+In June 2025, In June 2025, the Department of Ecology submitted a required report to the governor and the legislature that provides a status update and a summary of recommendations and implementation considerations.

-Additionally, the Office of the Superintendent of Public Instruction (Office) must adopt rules to establish a formula to calculate the total cost of ownership (TCO) for zero emission and diesel school buses.
-Using this formula, once the TCO of a zero-emission school bus is at or below that of a diesel school bus, school districts may only receive funding to purchase zero emission school buses.
+In December 2024, the Office of the Superintendent of Public Instruction published a requires report to the legislature on its statewide survey on total cost of ownership (TCO) of existing zero emission school buses.
+Using this formula, once the TCO of a zero emission school bus, or vehicles used in lieu of buses, is at or below that of a diesel school bus, school districts may only receive funding to purchase zero emission school buses.
+Zero emission school bus refers to a school bus that produces zero exhaust emission of any air pollutant and any greenhouse gas other than water vapor.

 Zero Emission Truck Support and Demonstration